 - Clinical science

-Physiological hemorrhoids are arteriovenous cushions within the rectal corpus cavernosum, which may become pathological hemorrhoids following abnormal enlargement and possible protrusion.
+Hemorrhoids, also called piles, arise from a cushion of dilated arteriovenous blood vessels and connective tissue in the anal canal that may abnormally enlarge or protrude.
 Hemorrhoids are divided into three categories: internal (above the dentate line), external (below the dentate line), or mixed (above and below the dentate line).
-Individuals at higher risk of contracting hemorrhoids are typically above the age of 45, have constipation or connective tissue disorders, or engage in activities that require prolonged sitting.
-The patient may present with rectal bleeding, pain, prolapse, and pruritus.
-The diagnosis of hemorrhoids involves careful inspection of the anal area during clinical examination, especially when the patient increases intra‑abdominal pressure by straining.
+Hemorrhoids are caused by increased straining or intra-abdominal pressure (e.g., due to constipation, pregnancy, or extended periods of sitting).
+Patients may present with prolapse, rectal bleeding, pain, and pruritus.
+The diagnosis of hemorrhoids involves careful inspection of the anal area during clinical examination, especially as the patient increases intra‑abdominal pressure by straining.
 Anoscopy and proctoscopy may be necessary to confirm the diagnosis.
-Internal hemorrhoids are classified into four grades, depending upon the extent of prolapse: Conservative management is recommended in grades I or II (anal hygiene, anti‑inflammatory ointments), while surgical intervention is indicated in grades III or IV (e.g., Milligan‑Morgan hemorrhoidectomy).
+Internal hemorrhoids are classified into four grades, depending upon the extent of prolapse: Conservative management is recommended in grades I and II (anal hygiene, anti‑inflammatory ointments), while surgical intervention is indicated in grades III and IV (e.g., Milligan‑Morgan hemorrhoidectomy).

-- Chronic straining; (e.g., associated with chronic constipation, frequent bowel movements, chronic cough, heavy lifting, benign prostatic hyperplasia)
+- Excessive straining; (e.g., from chronic constipation, frequent bowel movements, chronic cough, heavy lifting, benign prostatic hyperplasia)

 - Connective tissue disorder (e.g., Ehlers‑Danlos syndrome, scleroderma)